 Then the disciples of John came to Jesus, saying, "Why do we and the Pharisees fast often, but your disciples do not fast?"
 And Jesus said to them, "The wedding guests cannot mourn as long as the bridegroom is with them, can they?
 The days will come when the bridegroom is taken away from them, and then they will fast.

-I expect that many people felt insulted when Isaiah accused them of rebelling against God.
-They saw themselves as devout Jews, eager in their religious practice.
-But the stern, uncompromising prophet pointed out that even while they fasted for religious purposes, they were still unworried about oppressing their workers.
-In which case, the religion they practiced was not really to please God, but to please themselves.
-Their ritual observance has become merely a traditional activity, something they are doing for themselves.
-Even on the days when they fast, they end up arguing and fighting, self-righteous and disunited.
+The audience was very angry when Isaiah accused them of rebelling against God.
+They saw themselves as devout Jews, faithful to tradition.
+But this uncompromising prophet replied that even if they fasted for religious purposes, they were still unworried about oppressing their workers.
+The traditions they practiced were not really what God required.
+Their rituals had become merely a traditional activity with no moral benefit.
+Even on their fasting-days, they ended up arguing, self-righteous and disunited.
 Today, we too can fall into this syndrome, putting questions of ritual, etiquette and procedure on a higher pedestal than they deserve, while leaving the substance of charity (i.e. loving service, as prescribed by Jesus, the washer of feet) on the back burner.

-Many seem to limit the ideal of "walking-with-God" to something that is fulfilled in a one-day-a-week commitment, by attending church.
-Some will do even this only if the Mass or service be held at a time that caters entirely to their personal preferences.
-We become so wrapped up in our own concerns, that there is hardly time for conversing with God our Maker.
-But helped by the words of prophet Isaiah, perhaps we can see more clearly the penance that God offers us as a special blessing, in the blessed season of Lent.
-It's designed not as a time to indulge oneself, but as a time to think of others.
-The fast that God prescribes for us is to find the time to clothe the naked, to right injustices, to feed the hungry, and to make provision for those who have no home.
-It is to love my neighbour as truly as my own self.
+The ideal of “walking-with-God” is not fulfilled by attending in church one day a week.
+We become so wrapped up in our own concerns, we hardly have time for conversing with God our Maker.
+But spurred on by the prophet Isaiah, we clearly that God is offering us a special blessing in this season of Lent.
+The fasting God prescribes wants from us this Lent is to clothe the naked, to right some injustice, to feed the hungry and to advocate for those who have no home.
+We need to think and pray about loving our neighbour as ourselves.
 As always, the living Word is here to help and guide us.